 Not everyone will experience severe chest pain; the pain can often be mild and mistaken for indigestion.
 It’s the combination of heart attack factors and symptoms that are related to determining whether a person is having a heart attack and not the severity of chest pain.

-Why people have
+Why people have heart attack

 A heart attack happens when one or more of your coronary arteries is blocked.
 After some time, a coronary artery can narrow from the development of different substances, including cholesterol.
 This condition, known as coronary artery disease, causes the most heart attack.